John Park (musician)

-John Andrew Park (born September 13, 1988) is a Korean-American singer.
+John Andrew Park (born September 13, 1988) is an American singer-songwriter.
 He was a semi-finalist on the ninth season of American Idol; placing twentieth.
-He is the runner-up of Superstar K2, a Korean singing contest held by M.net.
+He is the runner-up of Superstar K 2, a Korean singing contest held by M.net.
 He is currently signed to Music Farm Entertainment.

-Biography

 Early life

-John Park was born in Chicago; prior to entering Superstar K2, he was a student at Northwestern University majoring in economics.
+Park was born in Northbrook, Illinois, a suburb of Chicago, and attended Glenbrook North High School.
+He was a student at Northwestern University, where he majored in economics.

+He was a semi-finalist on the ninth season of American Idol, and also took time off from Northwestern to compete in South Korean talent show Superstar K 2; he ended up finishing second.
 He was a member of his college a cappella group Purple Haze.

-He was a semi-finalist on the ninth season of American Idol.
-He later auditioned for the Korean equivalent of "American Idol", Superstar k2, and finished second.

-Education

-Park attended Glenbrook North High School.
-He is an Economics major at Northwestern University.
-He is currently taking a break from college to pursue a singing career in Korea.

-Musical background

-He is a fan of Stevie Wonder, John Legend, Gavin DeGraw, Marc Broussard and Jamie Cullum.
+Park is a fan of Stevie Wonder, John Legend, Gavin DeGraw, Marc Broussard, and Jamie Cullum.